 When it comes to feeding the pet turtles, you have to pay much attention to the juvenile turtles.
-These turtles will need food rich in vitamin and calcium at least three times a week.
+These turtles will need food rich in vitamins and calcium at least three times a week.
 You are also supposed to feed them daily.
 They will be active during the mornings and afternoons.

 The adults on the other hand feed less.
 You can feed them daily or evenly on every other third day.
 You have to make sure that remove the food from the habitat so as to keep it from decaying and contaminating the water.

-Those who have box turtle might have it the easiest.
+Those who have box turtles might have it the easiest.
 These turtles tend to hibernate a lot, so you will not find them eating a lot.
 You can come up with a feeding schedule that will be in line with its hibernation in winter.

 How Much Turtle Food to Feed?

 Deciding how much turtle food to feed is always going to vary from one species to another.
 They will always eat differently or even prefer some food over others.
 However, we will get to give a general overview to help you learn more.

 If you are going to feed the turtle with sticks or pellets, the general rule is that you offer what is enough to be eaten in 15 to 20 minutes.
 This is the amount of time the turtles can concentrate on eating.

 Once the turtles are done with feeding, you have to remove all the excess food.
 This helps with keeping the water clean and also keep the turtle from overfeeding.

 This is another aspect that often depends on the turtle species.
 You will find that the painted turtles will tend to eat earthworms, snails, tadpoles, and guppies.